QuixoticGoat/MooseCalfSurvival/README.md

 -------------------------------------------------

-Estimates the survival rate of moose calves at Alaska Peninsula Becharof Refuge, Alaska.
+This project estimates the survival rate of moose calves at Alaska Peninsula Becharof Refuge, Alaska using known fate analysis.